MicrosoftDocs/architecture-center/docs/cloud-adoption/getting-started/cloud-deployment-models.md

 > [!TIP]
 > Consolidating deployments with a single cloud vendor produces opportunities to create a stronger buying position & in some cases, better pricing.

-To begin planning for Cloud adoption in Azure, you may want to read  ["Getting Started"](getting-started.md)
+To begin planning for Cloud adoption in Azure, you may want to read  [Getting Started](overview.md)